andrewretherford/space-battle/README.md

 ## Set Up

 1. Fork and clone this repository.
-2. Check out a development branch.
+1. Change into the newly created directory `cd space-battle`.
+1. Create a new `dev` branch: `git checkout -b dev`.
+1. Add an `index.html` and `app.js` with `touch index.html app.js`.
-3. Create an HTML and JS file and connect the two.
+1. Add your HTML boilerplate and connect the app.js file to it.
-4. Load your HTML in the browser.
-5. Be sure to make frequent commits.
+1. Build your app, making frequent commits.
+When done open a PR with your submission.

 This assignment is a deliverable.
 Deliverables are due by the date indicated on your cohort calendar.